WebOrigami/docs/src/eg/intro.md

 When you ask `eg` to evaluate `greet`:

 - It looks for a file called `greet` but doesn't find one.
-- `eg` tries adding `.js` to see if "greet.js" exists.
+- `eg` tries adding `.js` to see if `greet.js` exists.
 This time it finds a JavaScript module with that name.
-- `eg` dynamically imports the module and obtains its default export.
+- `eg` dynamically imports the module and obtains the default export (a function).
-- The exported result is a JavaScript function, which `eg` executes.
+- Because the result is a JavaScript function, `eg` executes it.
 - The function's result is the string "Hello, world.", which `eg` displays.

 ## Pass a string to a function